Oral Cancer Screenings Houston

 How Much Do Oral Cancer Screenings Cost?

 The cost of an oral cancer screening depends on many different factors.
 For instance, some dental insurance policies cover preventive care like oral cancer screenings at 90-100%.
 However, if you don’t have dental insurance or adequate coverage, oral cancer screenings are still usually very affordable given their value.
 Talk to your Houston oral surgeons about what you can expect to pay.
-Without any insurance, an oral cancer screening will typically cost much less than $100, usually ranging between $40 and $70.
+Without any insurance, an oral cancer screening will typically cost less than $100, usually ranging between $40 and $70.
 That price is well worth it for protection against the disease that claims the life of one person per hour in the United States.